Is There a Poison for Rabbits?

 Even if poisons were available, they would not be a long-term solution since new rabbits can quickly move into the area.
 The safest approach is to focus on humane deterrents and professional wildlife control methods that protect your property without creating bigger risks.

-Why Poison Is Not a Solution
+Why Poison Is Not a Solution?

 Using poison for rabbits creates more problems than it solves, as it puts pets, children, and other animals at serious risk.
 A single dose meant for a rabbit could easily harm a dog, cat, or even beneficial wildlife that accidentally ingests it.